tibco-bnl/workshop-tibco-platform/docs/baseplatforms/login-to-an-ubuntu-aws-or-azure-instance.md

 # Login to an ubuntu instance on Aws or Azure

 In order to be able to login an ubuntu instance on AWS or intall or use the TIBCO platform a Remote Desktop Connection must be used.
-If Remote Desktop is not installed on your client, first install it:
+If Remote Desktop is not installed on your client, install it first:

 [Install on Windows](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/uninstall-remote-desktop-connection?tabs=gui).
 [Install on Mac](https://support.apple.com/en-gb/guide/remote-desktop/apdf49e03a4/mac).